-- Classroom capacity in terms of maximum number of pupils/students who can be enrolled in and use the education facilities at a given point in time.
-Classroom capacity should be calculated in accordance with national legislation, but it should not include teachers, parents, auxiliary personnel or other persons who may use the facilities too.
-Education facilities, such as childhood education and care, schools and universities, can be newly built or modernised. - Capacity of student housing: maximum number of students who can be accommodated in newly built or modernised student housing.
-The indicator does not cover energy renovation or maintenance and repairs. - Capacity of health supported infrastructure: maximum annual number of persons that can be served by the new or modernised health care facility with a certain number of services at least once during a period of one year measured in terms of: - number of patients treated; - number of population served (catchment population); - number and type of services provided; and - number of-places/ number of beds-, etc
+- Capacity of student housing: maximum number of students who can be accommodated in newly built or modernised student housing.
+The indicator does not cover energy renovation or maintenance and repairs. - Capacity of health supported infrastructure: maximum annual number of persons that can be served by the new or modernised health care facility with a certain number of services at least once during a period of one year measured in terms of: - number of patients treated; - o number of population served (catchment population); - o number and type of services provided; and - o number of places/ number of beds, etc.